-Once back in California, David began hunting for a suitable home for his family, and to hunt for members of the opposite sex.
+Once back in California, David began hunting for a suitable home for his family, and also to hunt for members of the opposite sex.
 Graham Lord spoke to David and Primmie’s friend Pat Medina about the three months David spent in Hollywood before Primmie’s arrival:

 “His infidelity was constant and compulsive, even though he loved Primmie so much.
 ‘It was innate in him,’ I was told by Patricia Medina.
 ‘Before she arrived in Hollywood Niv was quite busy with the ladies!
 He wasn’t anybody’s angel.
 He would have been a Romeo whoever he was married to.
 It was just in him to be unfaithful.'”
 Primmie remained unaware.

 (It was during this time that Hjördis and Carl-Gustaf Tersmeden visited Hollywood and ended up at a party in Gary Cooper’s house.
 David had been invited but was unable to attend).